SAT Test Dates 2021-2022: Ultimate Guide For Choosing The Right Date

 You can opt to take the SAT on Saturdays, with many tests offered in the fall.
 If you cannot take the test on a Saturday for any reason, you can take the test on Sunday, where alternate dates are usually available.

 The College Board has officially confirmed the test dates, yet some of the score release dates haven't been proved.
 We have mentioned both confirmed and anticipated test dates for the rest of the year.

-We have also included the list of international test dates in separate tables since the SAT is managed on fewer dates outside the US.
+We have also included the international test dates in separate tables since the SAT gets managed on fewer dates outside the US.

 Important Note: In the US and internationally, SAT Subject Tests are available on all SAT dates except March.

 Official SAT Test Dates 2021 (US)

 Important Note: ✶✶The late registration deadline is one week earlier if you are registering via mail.

 ✶✶✶SAT Essay scores generally release within ten days of the multiple-choice scores.

 Important Note: ✶SAT Subject Tests are not available on this date